Rajpratik71/linux-manPages/slabtop.md

        slabtop [options]

 DESCRIPTION
        slabtop displays detailed kernel slab cache information in real time.
 It displays a listing of the top caches sorted by one of the listed sort criteria.
 It also displays a statistics header filled with slab layer information.

 OPTIONS
        Normal invocation of slabtop does not require any options.
-The behav‐ ior,  however, can be fine-tuned by specifying one or more of the fol‐ lowing flags:
+The behavior, however, can be fine-tuned by specifying one or more of the following flags:

        -d, --delay=N
               Refresh the display every n in seconds.
 By default, slabtop refreshes the display every three seconds.
-To exit the pro‐ gram, hit q.
+To exit the program, hit q.

        -s, --sort=S
               Sort by S, where S is one of the sort criteria.